cow-snake/nikke-mg/docs/raids.md

 # **Raids**

-NIKKE’s Major Server ranking content
+NIKKE’s Major Server Ranking Content

 **Solo Raid (SR)** follows an individual ranking system.The rewards vary from **gems, dolls and cube materials.** Depending on your rank, you can also receive a corresponding **frame**.